On 4-dimensional 3-handle attachments: Uniqueness of -handle attachments

-Theorem \ref{thm1} establishes a bijective correspondence between an algebraic basis of the spherical homology of the boundary (a set of $k$ independent spherical homology classes) and a geometric basis (a set of $k$ disjoint, essential embedded $2$-spheres $\Sigma_1, \ldots, \Sigma_k$ in the boundary $\partial W_2$) that coincides with the actual attaching spheres of the $3$-handles.
+Finally, cutting $M$ along the $\Sigma_i$ and capping the resulting $2k$ spherical boundary components by $3$-balls gives a connected $3$-manifold $M_\Sigma$.
+Reversing this operation attaches $k$ $3$-dimensional $1$-handles, hence

+Comparing with the given prime decomposition of $M$ and applying the Kneser--Milnor uniqueness theorem yields $M_\Sigma\cong M'$. \end{proof}

+Theorem \ref{thm1} characterizes the geometric sphere systems that represent the attaching system: a collection of $k$ pairwise disjoint embedded spheres is equivalent, up to isotopy, permutation, and sphere slides, to the actual attaching system if and only if its homology classes form a basis of $H_2^{\mathrm{sph}}(\partial W_2)$.
 Under the assumptions of Theorem \ref{thm1}, we thus obtain a uniqueness result for $3$-handle attachments.